How to Meet Military Packaging Standards

 Different Types of MIL-SPEC Packaging

 Useful items need adequate protection from padding and sturdy containers.
 The DoD lays out their compiled packaging categories in their official documents, but the following summary can guide you through many factors in MIL-SPEC packaging.
-From the level of toughness to protective coating, the divisions and subdivisions of packaging cover many aspects.
+From the level of toughness to protective coating, the divisions and subdivisions of military packaging cover many aspects.

 1. Interior and Exterior

 Interior packaging includes bags, sleeves and tubing.
-These range in sizes, but all of the corresponding materials should have uniform shape, sizes and quantities.
+These range in sizes, but all the corresponding materials should have uniform shape, sizes and quantities.
 The DoD makes the following bag specifications:

 - Bags, Heat-Sealable (MIL-DTL-117)